 The ARM processor core has two interrupt inputs called Interrupt Request (IRQ) and Fast Interrupt Request (FIQ).
-The Vectored Interrupt Controller (VIC) takes 32 interrupt request inputs and programmably assigns them as FIQ or vectored IRQ types.
+The VIC takes 32 interrupt request inputs which can be programmed as FIQ or vectored IRQ types.
 The programmable assignment scheme means that priorities of interrupts from the various peripherals can be dynamically assigned and adjusted.